specificlanguages/mps-gradle-plugin/README.md

 `classes_gen`, `tests_gen`, and `tests_gen.caches`.
 This is in addition to the default operation of `clean` task which deletes the project's build directory (`build`).

+## Downloading and unzipping MPS

+Before version 1.4.0 the plugin declared a task, `resolveMpsForGeneration`, to download and unzip the MPS distribution under `build/mps`.
+In 1.4.0 and above this is handled via Gradle artifact transforms.
+This should enable sharing the MPS distributions between projects that use the same MPS version (for example, among subprojects of a large project).

+The task is left empty in 1.4.0 for backwards compatibility purposes.

 ## Task Dependency Graph

 ```mermaid